 A mutual exchange happens when two tenants decide to swap tenancies (or when three or more tenants decide to move round in a 'chain') and means that you take over the other party's tenancy with any rights or limitations that go with it.
 This must be with the agreement of everyone's landlords.

 It's important that you have your landlord's written permission before moving.
-If you are a council tenant, you need to complete an application form and send it back to us.
+Once you have found someone to exchange with.

-Queries about proceeding with an exchange once you've chosen a property should be made to your Housing Officer in the Estate Management Team.
+Queries about proceeding with an exchange once you've chosen a property should be made to your Neighbourhood Officer in the Tenancy Services Team.
 Our contact details are in the contact panel on this page.